CAST-genomics/haptools/docs/project_info/contributing.rst

         - Or, if you had already forked the repository a while ago, `sync your fork <https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/syncing-a-fork>`_ to make sure you're working with the latest version of haptools
     3. `Clone your fork locally <https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository>`_
     4. :code:`cd haptools` into the new directory
     5. Create a new branch off of master with :code:`git checkout -b <descriptive_branch_name>`.
-Please follow best practices when naming your branch
+Please follow `these best practices <https://stackoverflow.com/a/6065944>`_ when naming your branch
     6. Setup our development environment by following the instructions in :ref:`dev-setup-instructions` below
     7. Make your changes to the code
     8. Add additional tests to the :code:`tests/` directory and add comments to the documentation to explain how to use your new code.
 We use pytest for testing and sphinx/numpydoc for documentation